-When the HARP program is finally gone at the end of 2018, it will be replaced by two new programs including the Fannie Mae High Loan To Value Refinance program.
+When the HARP program was eliminated at the end of 2018, it was replaced by two new programs including the Fannie Mae High Loan To Value Refinance program.
 I will take you through the details of this program and whether it makes sense for you.
 If you are already interested, click to speak with a high loan to value refinance lender now.
 This loan program is REALLY easy to qualify for.
 It is a great program.

 Who Is The Program For?